MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/security/app-control/how-wdac-works.md

 - In interactive mode, PowerShell is a command-line application that takes users command-line input as commands or scripts to run.
 Results are displayed back to the user.
-- In non-interactive mode, PowerShell is used to load modules and run script files without user input.
-Result data streams are either ignored or redirected to file.
+- In non-interactive mode, PowerShell loads modules and runs script files without user input.
+Result data streams are either ignored or redirected to a file.

 ### Interactive mode running under policy enforcement

 PowerShell runs commands in `ConstrainedLanguage` mode.
 This mode prevents interactive users from running certain commands or executing arbitrary code.
-For more information about the restrictions in this mode, see the [PowerShell restrictions under lockdown policy][02] of this article.
+For more information about the restrictions in this mode, see the [PowerShell restrictions under lockdown policy][02] section of this article.

 ### Noninteractive mode running under policy enforcement

 When PowerShell runs a script or loads a module, it uses the WDAC API to get the policy enforcement for the file.

 PowerShell version 7.3 or higher uses the `WldpCanExecuteFile` API if available.
-This API return one of the following results:
+This API returns one of the following results:

 - `WLDP_CAN_EXECUTE_ALLOWED`: The file is approved by policy and is used in `FullLanguage` mode